ndsev/zserio/doc/ZserioUserGuide.md

 Enables/disables code for range checking for fields and parameters (integer types only).
 By default is disabled.
 Note that range checking can be enabled only when writer code is enabled (see `-withWriterCode` option).

+**`-withPubsubCode|-withoutPubsubCode`**

+Enables/disables generation of code for Pubsub Types.
+By default is enabled, but note that pubsub types can be enabled only when writer code is enabled (see `-withWriterCode` option).

 **`-withServiceCode|-withoutServiceCode`**